isomerpages/moe-ncps/_ncps-experience/NCPS Curriculum/English.md

 In Nan Chiau Primary School our self-directed learners:

-* are intrinsically motivated to learn.
+* are intrinsically motivated to learn
-* take ownership of their own learning.
+* take ownership of their own learning
-* manage and monitor their learning independently.
+* manage and monitor their learning independently
-* explore and sustain their interests beyond the curriculum.
+* explore and sustain their interests beyond the curriculum

 NCPS students are also connected learners who continually learn by:
 * collaborating with their peers, the community and the world.